back to main menu

 I just sent you a clock photo, why doesn't it show up in the clock right away?

-In a perfect world they would.
-But last time I checked this world was far from it.
+In a perfect world they would, but last time I checked this world was far from it.
 I review all submissions before they go into the website because:

-2) people send in photos with no time in them
+2. People send in photos with no time in them.

 I sent you a clock photo with the time in it, but why didn't you put it in?

-• http://www.lunky.com
+• https://www.lunky.com

 Between February 2002 and July 2003, I biked around the continent of Australia and a quick tour of New Zealand.
 I updated this site every couple of weeks.
 It is a day by day journal with pictures (like over 12,000!)

-• http://www.12xu.com
+• https://www.lunky.com/pct2013

 My somewhat outdated homepage.
-Parts of it date back to 1995.
+Parts of it date back to 1994.
 I gotta get around to updating my age at the bottom...I was so much older then...I'm even older than that now.
 (12xu is a nod to the 1977 classic little ditty by Wire)

-• http://www.pctplanner.com
+• https://www.pctplanner.com

 Online since December 1997.
 This is a program that people use to plan a hike on the Pacific Crest Trail, which runs 2,665 miles from Mexico to Canada.
 Now coded up in sexy php.
 The orignal version of this program was a 70k perl script written entriely MS Windows Notepad, ftping over a 28.8 modem, no shell access, and no way to view the server error logs.